-Plymouth Housing Authority is a public housing agency in Plymouth, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of November 14th, 2018, Plymouth Housing Authority has 1 waiting lists that are open now or opening soon.
+Plymouth Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-As of 11/14/2018, it is not known if Plymouth Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of September 24th, 2022, it is not known if Plymouth Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Plymouth Housing Authority manages 566 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Plymouth Housing Authority manages 567 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 68 vouchers in the past year.
 The average voucher holder has received housing benefits for 9 years0 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 45 months on the waiting list1.